engmahmoudsayed/uptime-monitor/README.md

 # uptime-monitor
-use this uptime monitor code to detect any changes in url and get sms via twilio service
+use this uptime monitor API to detect any changes in url and get sms via twilio service